gergogomori/hanabi-learning-environment/README.md

-## Introduction
+## Introduction to the project

-The original Hanabi repository from Deepmind was modified in order to test how rule-based agents and learning agents play Hanabi togeher.
+The original Hanabi repository from DeepMind was modified in order to test how rule-based agents and learning agents play Hanabi togeher.
-Currently the focus is on only 2 players: one rule-based agent and one learning agent.
+Currently the focus is on only 2 players: one learning agent and one rule-based agent.
+The first agent is always the learning agent.
 Learning agents are planned to be modifications of agents implemented in [tf-agents](https://www.tensorflow.org/agents/overview).

 tf-agents has to be installed in order to run "examples/rl_env_example.py".

+A DQN agent was added to the available pool of agents.
+It is playing together with the original "SimpleAgent".

-## Original Readme
+## Original README

 This is not an officially supported Google product.